dryruby/tor.rb/README.md

 * Supports checking whether Tor is installed in the user's current `PATH`, and if it is, returning the version number.
+* Supports querying and controlling a locally-running Tor process using the [Tor Control Protocol (TC)][TC] over a socket connection.
 * Supports querying the [Tor DNS Exit List (DNSEL)][TorDNSEL] to determine whether a particular host is a Tor exit node or not.